BrickBot/BrickBot.github.io/Hardware-Accessories.md

-# Hardware Accessories for the LEGO MindStorms RCX
+# LEGO MindStorms RCX Hardware Accessories

 ## RCX Power
 For RCX bricks with a power port, the LEGO recommendation was their 9V AC Adapter part # 9833.